Banging Toolbox

 There are many powerful cordless drills available on the market, but few come close to the DeWalt DCD996.

-Part of the DeWalt DCK299P2 20V Brushless Cordless Drill and Impact Driver Kit, the DCD996 is a cordless hammer drill with three-speed settings.
+Part of the DeWalt DCK299M2 20V Brushless Cordless Drill and Impact Driver Kit, the DCD996 is a cordless hammer drill with three-speed settings.

-It is capable of spinning at a top RPM of 2000 and features an all-metal transmission that improves performance for demanding tasks.
+It is capable of spinning at a top RPM of 2000 and attributes an all-metal transmission that improves performance for demanding tasks.

-The DCD996 also has a longer run-time than models with similar specifications.
+The DCD996 runs longer than models with similar specifications.

 And if you have to drill through hard materials or masonry, the hammer drilling action maxes out at an impressive 38,250 BPM.